gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 58. ### Explain the role of NestJS middleware in the context of Microservices and provide a scenario where middleware is beneficial in a Microservices setup?

     `Middleware` is a function that is executed before the route handler.
 Middleware functions have access to the request and response objects, and the `next()` middleware function in the application’s request-response cycle.
 They can execute any code, make changes to the request and the response objects, end the request-response cycle, and call the next middleware function in the stack.

     In the context of microservices, middleware can play several important roles:

     1.  `Request Logging:` Middleware can be used to log details of incoming requests.
 This can be useful for debugging, as well as for tracking usage patterns and user behavior.

     2.  `Authentication and Authorization:` Middleware can verify a user's identity and permissions before a request reaches a service.
 This can prevent unauthorized access and ensure that each service doesn't have to implement its own authentication checks.

+    3.  `Error Handling:` Middleware can catch and handle errors.
+This can help to ensure that the microservice responds with a well-defined error structure even when something goes wrong.

+    4.  `Rate Limiting:` Middleware can track the number of requests from a client and limit usage to prevent abuse.

     **[⬆ Back to Top](#table-of-contents)**